jythontools/clamp/README.md

   possible collisions.
 Also, it would be nice if jars in `site-packages` could simply be included directly without unpacking.

-* The singlejar command should generate Jython cache info on all included files.
-It's not clear how readily this can be done on a per-jar basis with build_jar.
+* The `singlejar` command should generate Jython cache info on all included files and bundle in the generated uber jar.
+It's not clear how readily this precaching can be done on a per-jar basis with `build_jar`, but cache data is per jar; see `{python.cachedir}/packages/*.pkc`; the corresponding code in Jython's internals is in `org.python.core.packagecache`.

 * Testing and placement in PyPI.
 Due to the bytecode construction, writing unit tests for this type of functionality seems to be